 USS John S McCain collision: Remains of all 10 missing sailors recovered

-SINGAPORE: Divers have recovered the remains of eight missing sailors from the USS John S McCain, the US Navy said on Monday (Aug 28).
+SINGAPORE: Divers have recovered the remains of eight missing sailors from the USS John S McCain, the US Navy said in a media statement on Monday (Aug 28).

+The remains of two missing sailors, Dustin Louis Doyon and Kenneth Aaron Smith, were found and identified earlier.

-The bodies of all 10 missing sailors have now been found, a week after the warship collided with an oil tanker in Singapore waters last Monday.
+The bodies of all 10 missing sailors have now been found, a week after the warship collided with an oil tanker in Singapore waters.

 - Electronics Technician 1st Class Charles Nathan Findley, 31, from Amazonia, Missouri